 Determining whether or not a project meets the federal definition of human subjects research is a two-step process.
-The investigator must determine if the project meets the federal definition of research and, if so, determine if the project includes human subjects.
+The investigator must first determine if the project meets the federal definition of research and, if so, then determine if the project includes human subjects.
 The information below will help you assess whether IRB review is required.
-Reviews can be conducted in person or remotely.

-Note: Projects including the use of drugs or devices (either approved or unreviewed by the FDA) require submission to the IRB.
-Please submit a protocol with the appropriate drug and/or device checklist for these projects.
+Projects including the use of drugs or devices (either approved or unreviewed by the FDA) must be submitted to the IRB.

 Step one — Is it Research?